w3c/wai-curricula/content/content-author/structure.md

 * Short Answer Questions &mdash; Ask students about different methods to help users orient and navigate long passages of text.
 Assess how students recall methods to help users orient and navigate long passages of text, including tables of contents and "Back to top" links.
 * Practical &mdash; Ask students to provide the table of contents for a document.
 Assess how students provide the table of contents for a document.
 * Practical &mdash; Ask students to collaborate with other team members to provide accessible footnotes.
-Assess how students collaborate with other team members to include methods for users to move back and forth through the footnotes and its contents.
+Assess how students collaborate with other team members to include methods for users to move back and forth through the footnote markers and the footnote content.

 {% include excol.html type="end" %}